Tochiskool/starwars/README.md

 - A post route that post data to the `/api/characters` api route .
 - The posted data can be accessed through the route parameter api using the route name. e.g `/api/characters/:character`.
 - Use Advance Rest Client(ARC) to test the api.

+## HTML (`view.html` added)
+* Html added styled with Bootstrap
+* Jquery used to interact with the json object and to create the search logic.
+* New characters can be added through postman or my more prefered ARC services. add through `http://localhost:3000/api/characters`.